Borghezane/CarouselMiniSystem/README.md

 look in console the address and port flask is using

+in your navegator use
+* address:port/login
-in your navegator user address:port/login to acess the admin with username and password you choose on python shell use  address:port/ or  address:port/home to look yours carousels
+to acess the admin with username and password you choose on python shell *address:port/ or  address:port/home to look yours carousels